ricci2511/openkban/README.md

 # Openkban
+:warning: EARLY in development :warning:

+You're welcome to take a look but don't expect it to be ready to use.

 Openkban (i know, not the most creative name) is a open source kanban web app built with nextjs.
-It's still EARLY in development.

 ## Motivation
 My main goal is to improve my developer skills, but aside from that I'm trying to build a simple, modern and free kanban web app.